TempAqua/TempAqua_App/README.md

 To run a script with a log:

 1. Right-click on the script.
-2. Select "Run 'Edit Script'".
+2. Select "Edit Script...".
 3. In the code window, click on the green arrow in the menu bar above.
+4. Click "Run" on the new window that appears.

 ### tempAqua_archiving.py